NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Multithreading:`**

-* Access to the texture instances must be externally synchronized
+* Access to textures must be externally synchronized
-* Access to the memory instances must be externally synchronized
+* Access to memory instances must be externally synchronized

 ------